rkwm713/KA2S/README.md

 No build tools or server required!

-## GitHub Pages Deployment

-This project is designed to be easily deployed on GitHub Pages.
-Simply push to your repository and enable GitHub Pages in the repository settings.

 ## Acknowledgments

 - TechServ for project support
-- SPIDAcal documentation for schema references
+- SPIDAcalc documentation for schema references
 - Monster Energy Drink for the willpower